huavanthong/build-microservice-golang/01_GettingStarted/book-build-microservice/chapter3/README.md

 ```
 $ docker build -t hello-world .
 ```
 However, if you don't build, and want to run directly, it connects to the default registry, in this case, https://hub.docker.com/ to retrieve it.
+Because there are many images with open-source on Docker-Hub, to see it: [here](https://hub.docker.com/search?type=image)
 That is a reason why we get the below message:
 ```
-chapter3>docker run --rm hello-world
+$ docker run --rm hello-world
 Unable to find image 'hello-world:latest' locally
 latest: Pulling from library/hello-world
 2db29710123e: Pull complete